Best Geiger Counters for Radiation Detection

 A Geiger counter looks for ionizing radiation.
 Ionizing radiation is what you typically think of when talking about radiation – radiation that detaches electrons from atoms and molecules.
 Detached electrons are referred to as ions, hence ‘ionizing radiation’.

 Subatomic particles emitted as ionizing radiation travel extremely fast and can generate electromagnetic waves of high energy.
 X-rays, gamma rays, and some UV rays are ionizing forms of electromagnetic waves.
-Infrared, microwaves, and radio are non-ionizing and are not intentionally detected by a Geiger counter.
+Infrared, microwaves, and radio waves are non-ionizing and are not intentionally detected by a Geiger counter.

 The subatomic particles that are usually part of radioactive decay include alpha and beta particles as well as neutrons.
 Geiger counters typically look for: